 How Do I Choose the Right Keywords?

 Ok so now that we know what a keyword is, why it’s important and what it can actually do for your business, it’s time to figure out exactly how to choose the right keywords for your website.
 There are countless free tools out there that will help you do keyword research.
-I suggest starting off with the Google Adwords Keyword Tool.
+I suggest starting off with the Google Adwords Keyword Planner.

 This is a great, straightforward way to start your keyword research.
 The tool will help you figure out how many searches certain keywords receive, how much competition there is for those particular keywords and will even suggest other variations of that keyword that you may not have considered.
 You can also filter results based on things like ‘exact’, ‘phrase’ or ‘broad’ match terms, location or by language.
 While the results aren’t ever 100% accurate, the tool is nonetheless a useful springboard for beginning your keyword research.